 I HAVE A BACKGROUND AS A CHILDCARE PROFESSIONAL / SPECIALISATION IN CHILD RELATED HEALTH?
 HOW CAN I HELP?

-- There is always a need for people with childcare backgrounds and/or a specialisation in child related health.
+- There is always a need for teachers and other personel with childcare backgrounds

 - Contact us via email at email@example.com and tell us about your background.
 We will suggest a destination from the current needs and

 WHAT KIND OF ADMINISTRATIVE COSTS DO YOU HAVE AS AN ORGANISATION?

 - A Drop in the Ocean has minimal administrative costs.
 From July 2016 we employ 1,5 people.
 You can find more information on our annual report.